General battle advice

 If you want to keep your Warthog buddies alive, you're going to need to pay special attention.
 The two biggest threats are these.

 (2) Grunts lobbing grenades.
-One throw and you can wave bye-bye to your pals, because as you may've noticed, they're pretty hopeless at getting out of the way when on foot; and they won't move at all if they're still on the hog.
+One throw and you can probably wave bye-bye to the targeted Marine, because they're pretty hopeless at getting out of the way when on foot, and they can't move at all if they're still aboard the hog.
 It's up to you to be alert and keep the Grunts off; and to watch your ammo to make sure you don't run out at just the wrong moment.
-If you hear "Everybody duck!" or whatever, you'd better have good reflexes because you've only got a moment to take the grunty fool down before he throws.
+If you hear "Everybody duck!" or whatever, you'd better have good reflexes because you've only got a moment to take the grunty critter down before he throws.

 Cyborg rampage